alleycorp/website/src/pages/index.md

 kevin: /img/kevin-ryan.jpeg
 heading: Dedicated to building transformative companies in New York City.
 subheading: >-
-  Founding and building companies in Silicon Alley.
-We also angel and seed invest across sectors, usually as one of the first investors.
+  We found and build companies in Silicon Alley.
+We also angel and seed invest across sectors.
 Conversations often start pre-product and pre-deck.
 vcs:
   - logo: /img/usv.png